keegan417/Hack-Assembler-Disassembler/README.txt

 Assembler transfers Assembly Code to Machine Code Dissassembler transfers Machine Code to Assembly Code

-This facilitates communication between the programmar and the computer as the programmar types in Assembly Code that is easily understood and then converted to 1 and 0 bits in binary machine code to execute commands.
+This facilitates communication between the programmer and the computer as the programmer types in Assembly Code that is easily understood and then converted to 1 and 0 bits in binary machine code to execute commands.